weixiaonan1/BorderEscape/Report.md

 2. **Add Game Instructions**

-   I'm not in favor of the practice of showing players a page detailing the operations of the game, but I suggest that when a player first comes into contact with the game and encounters certain obstacles, the game slows down, and gives guidence to the player on how to overcome the obstacles.
+   I'm not in favor of the practice of showing players a page detailing the operations of the game, but I suggest that when a player first comes into contact with the game and encounters certain obstacles, the game slows down, and gives guidance to the player on how to overcome the obstacles.
 After completing these operations in person, the player may quickly get acquainted with the game and grow interest in this game.

 3. **Improve Recognition Accuracy**